theresanutz/theresanutz.github.io/_pages/research.md

 In progress
 ======

-Hünteler, Bettina, Nutz, Theresa, Wörn, Jonathan: It all runs in the family?
-A life course perspective on intergenerational family positions and wealth trajectories.
+Hünteler, Bettina, Nutz, Theresa, and Wörn, Jonathan: It all runs in the family?
+A life course perspective on intergenerational family positions and wealth accumulation.

-Nutz, Theresa, Schmid, Lisa, Pollak, Reinhard: Traditional in both directions?
-The gendered division of housework among migrants and natives in Germany.
+Nutz, Theresa, Schmid, Lisa, and Pollak, Reinhard: The division of routine and non-routine housework among migrant and native couples in Germany.

-Schmid, Lisa, Nutz, Theresa, Bauer, Irina: Optimizing the collection of self-administered relationship biographies.
+Schmid, Lisa, Nutz, Theresa, and Bauer, Irina: Optimizing the collection of self-administered relationship biographies.

+Nutz, Theresa, Tisch,  Daria, and Kapelle, Nicole: Gendered pathways to wealth: Gender differences in the self-assessed relevance of different accumulation channels across the wealth distribution.

+Firl, Katrin, Müller, Nora, and Nutz, Theresa: Is the pill outdated?
+Development and predictors of hormonal contraception in Germany.